HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>An Exploratory Randomized Controlled Trial of Personalized Lifestyle Advice and Tandem Skydives as a Means to Reduce Anhedonia.  </summary>
+  <summary>4.
+An Exploratory Randomized Controlled Trial of Personalized Lifestyle Advice and Tandem Skydives as a Means to Reduce Anhedonia.  </summary>

 Together, we developed and executed an intervention for anhedonic young adults: personalized lifestyle advice, which is advice tailored to one’s personal situation.
 Based on a month of diary study, statistical analyses were performed for each person separately to investigate which lifestyle factors were associated with pleasure.